apache/mesos/docs/upgrades.md

 <a name="1-5-x-executor-secret-key"></a>

 * Agent flag `--executor_secret_key` has been deprecated.
 Operators should use `--jwt_secret_key` instead.

+<a name="1-5-x-relative-disk-source-root-path"></a>

+* The fields `Resource.disk.source.path.root` and `Resource.disk.source.mount.root` can now be set to relative paths to an agent's work directory.
+The containerizers will interpret the paths based on the `--work_dir` flag on an agent.

 ## Upgrading from 1.3.x to 1.4.x ##